 top of page

-My second trip with mom this year took me back to my fourth Stan nation, in the heart of Central Asia.
-Uzbekistan lies in ancient Silk Road, where we were introduced to captivating history.
+My second trip with mom this year led us to my fourth Stan nation – Uzbekistan, nestled in the heart of Central Asia.
+This ancient Silk Road country introduced us to cities that are open-air museums, filled with mesmerizing architecture, hospitable locals, and timeless tales etched in mosaic.

 details of a blue tiled wall in a mosque in Samarkhand, Uzbekistan